What is LTD, and how does it work?

 Back to list

-How do I enroll or change my optional LTD waiting period?
+How do I enroll or change my optional LTD?

 Hard copy enrollment forms are available at HRS Benefits, French Administration Room 139 in Pullman, and PDF versions are available for download at the Benefits Forms web page.

-If you are applying for coverage or attempting to shorten your optional waiting period outside of your initial enrollment window, you will be required to fill out an evidence of insurability form to be reviewed for possible approval by The Standard Insurance Company.
+If you are applying for coverage or attempting to lengthen the replacement benefit percentage outside of your initial enrollment window, you will be required to fill out an evidence of insurability form to be reviewed for possible approval by The Standard Insurance Company.
 Optional waiting periods may be lengthened at any time without evidence of insurability.

 Back to list